MaxZRu/my-minecraft-tut/README.md

 ## Blocks preview

-This image shows the blocks code from the last commit in master.
+MaxZ This image shows the blocks code from the last commit in master.
 This image may take a few minutes to refresh.

 ![A rendered view of the blocks](https://github.com/jwunderl/my-minecraft-tut/raw/master/.github/makecode/blocks.png)